Croma Design Studio – Clovis Romano

 IDEATION

-Having generated 5 hypotheses of concept we decided to divide the project into several connected objects with a specific white cane and a headset to accompany the visually impaired (according to the values of the project which are to prevent, comfort, ergonomics, palatal biomimetism, freedom, communication)
+Having generated 5 hypotheses of concept for Leo we decided to divide the project into several connected objects with a specific white cane and a headset to accompany the visually impaired (according to the values of the project which are to prevent, comfort, ergonomics, palatal biomimetism, freedom, communication)

-Goal : The aim is to enable the visually impaired to no longer apprehend complex urban spaces with vehicles and crowds by giving them assistance that allows the optimization of the cane to perceive dangers and obstacles such as a radar.
+Goal :The aim is to enable the visually impaired to no longer apprehend complex urban spaces with vehicles and crowds by giving them assistance that allows the optimization of the cane to perceive dangers and obstacles such as a radar.

 The visually impaired are ready to equip themselves to be more autonomous, give them self-confidence!